haasn/libplacebo/docs/index.md

-intended as a full API reference, for that you should see the repository of [header files](https://code.videolan.org/videolan/libplacebo/-/tree/master/src/include/libplacebo), which area written to be (hopefully) understandable as-is.
+intended as a full API reference, for that you should see the repository of [header files](https://code.videolan.org/videolan/libplacebo/-/tree/master/src/include/libplacebo), which are written to be (hopefully) understandable as-is.

 libplacebo exposes large parts of its internal abstractions publicly.
 This guide will take the general approach of starting as high level as possible and